 The Pediatric Developmental Disabilities Clinic provides a range of behavioral services for children and adolescents who are diagnosed with or suspected of having developmental delays and disabilities.

 Children and adolescents with developmental delays and disabilities— such as Autism Spectrum Disorders (ASD), Intellectual Disabilities, and significant speech/language delays— often display behavior problems including meltdowns/tantrums, noncompliance, and verbal or physical aggression.
-These behavior problems can place significant stress on children, parents, and families, and create substantial barriers to participation in social and community activities.
-Typical parenting and teaching strategies, as well as traditional outpatient mental health services, might not be successful in addressing these problems.
+These behavior problems can place significant stress on children, parents, and families, and create substantial barriers to home life, participation in social and community activities.
+Typical parenting strategies, as well as traditional outpatient mental health services, might not be successful in addressing these problems.
 Our mission is to assess these challenging behaviors and provide consultation and intervention to families so that their children’s behaviors become more manageable.

 Behavior problems treated at this clinic include:

 - Toileting skills deficits

 - Sleep problems

 - Disruptive and destructive behaviors

 This clinic emphasizes a behavioral approach to assessment and treatment, with an attempt to address the multiple factors that may affect behavior.
 Interventions in the PDD Clinic focus on empirically-based approaches to promote more positive behaviors and decrease or eliminate problematic behaviors.